PSX-Ramitas/CSCI-164/README.md

 1. Clone this repository.
 2. Install the required dependencies listed above.
 3. Ensure you have a folder `CatBreeds` containing the dataset mentioned above, the haar cascades, as well as an input image labelled `test.jpg`, located in the same directory as both `cats.py` and `cats-vj.py`.
-4. Run `cats.py` to evaluate the model and its performance when acting on its own, and `cats-vj.py` to evaluate the model when haar-cascades and Viola-Jones are incorporated as well.
+4. Run `cats.ipynb` to evaluate the model and its performance when acting on its own, and `cats-vj.ipynb` to evaluate the model when haar-cascades and Viola-Jones are incorporated as well.